TORONTO METROPOLITAN UNIVERSITY

 3

-Lecture Topic 7: Sensor Principles and Microsensors.
-Thermal, mechanical, flow, magnetic and optical sensors.
+Lecture Topic 7: Sensing principles in bio-MEMS. thermal, mechanical, flow, magnetic and optical sensors.

 9